nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

 Broadcast Isochronous Stream (BIS)
   BIS is a unidirectional communication protocol that allows for broadcasting one or more audio streams from a source device to an unlimited number of receivers that are not connected to the source.

+  This is the mode available for the broadcast applications (:ref:`broadcast source<nrf53_audio_broadcast_source_app>` for headset and :ref:`broadcast sink<nrf53_audio_broadcast_sink_app>` for gateway).
-  In this configuration, you can use the nRF5340 Audio development kit in the role of the gateway or as one of the headsets.
+  In this mode, you can use the nRF5340 Audio development kit in the role of the gateway or as one of the headsets.
   Use multiple nRF5340 Audio development kits to test BIS having multiple receiving headsets.

   .. note::